 Are you wanting to get organized for the back to school season?
 For me, it is so hard to get organized, but once I get there, I feel so much better!
 Check out these ideas to help with your back to school organization!

-Start with a Calendar
+Back to School Organization Starts with a Calendar

 Back to school organization has to start with a calendar, right?
 Our provided school calendar is digital, so I like create my own calendar!
 I map out the year in advance, including any school functions, a general outline of topics/units I plan to cover, and my own personal calendar.